masylum/mobx-rest/README.md

 of writing, over and over, hundreds of lines of boilerplate we can leverage REST conventions to minimize the code needed for your API interactions.

+## Full React example

+If you want to see a full example with React you can check out the [mobx-rest-example repo](https://github.com/masylum/mobx-rest-example).
+The demo is deployed [here](https://demo-wiimsnkpdy.now.sh/).

 ## Documentation

 `mobx-rest` is very simple and its source code can be read in 5 minutes.